-- N. NOTICE OF PROJECT AGREEMENT: Prior to payment of any funds hereunder, the Cooperating Entity shall submit to TNC, for its approval, a notice of project agreement, substantially in the form attached hereto, and shall record such notice with the local land records office. - P. ENFORCEMENT ALTERNATIVES: In the event that the Cooperating Entity does not meet one or more of its obligations under this Agreement, or in the event of dissolution of the Cooperating Entity, the DEP may exercise, in its sole discretion, any of the following remedies following written notice and thirty (30) days opportunity for the Cooperating Entity to cure the default: (a) the right to require specific performance on the part of the Cooperating Entity; and (b) any other rights or remedies available at law or in equity including, but not limited to, the right to require that the Cooperating Entity transfer title to the Premises to the DEP or a successor designated by the DEP under such terms and conditions as the court may require.
+- P. ENFORCEMENT ALTERNATIVES: In the event that the Cooperating Entity does not meet one or more of its obligations under this Agreement, or in the event of dissolution of the Cooperating Entity, the DEP may exercise, in its sole discretion, any of the following remedies following written notice and thirty (30) days opportunity for the Cooperating Entity to cure the default: (a) the right to require specific performance on the part of the Cooperating Entity; and (b) any other rights or remedies available at law or in equity including, but not limited to, the right to require that the Cooperating Entity transfer title to the Premises to the DEP or a successor designated by the DEP under such terms and conditions as the court may require.
 In the event that the DEP exercises any of the rights available to it upon default of the Cooperating Entity, the Cooperating Entity shall reimburse the DEP for its costs of enforcement and collection, including reasonable attorney's fees. - Q. MEDIA ANNOUNCEMENTS: The DEP, TNC and the Cooperating Entity shall have the opportunity to review and comment on proposed media announcements concerning the Project prepared by any party to this Agreement.
 Any signage or advertisement of the Project shall reference the contribution of the Maine Natural Resource Conservation Program and shall be subject to review and comment by DEP, the Corps, and TNC. - R. INDEMNITY: The Cooperating Entity shall defend, indemnify, and hold harmless TNC and DEP against any and all claims for loss, personal injury, death, property damage, or otherwise, arising out of any act or omission of the Cooperating Entity's employees or agents in connection with this Agreement or the Premises.
 No legal partnership or agency relationship is established by this Agreement.
 No party is authorized or empowered to act as an agent, employee or representative of the others. - S. TERMINATION: TNC shall have the right to terminate this Agreement for any reason upon 30 days prior written notice to the Cooperating Entity, DEP and the Corps, in which event payment for work satisfactorily completed by the Cooperating Entity will be adjusted accordingly.
 Without limiting the generality of the foregoing, the Cooperating Entity understands that TNC may terminate this Agreement in the event that the Cooperating Entity is not making sufficient progress towards the completion of the Project, including, without limitation, entering into a binding purchase and sale agreement to purchase the Premises or raising sufficient funding to pay the Other Project Costs.
-In addition, it is understood that TNC shall have no obligation to provide funding under this Agreement beyond the Expiration Date. - T. CONFLICTS OF INTEREST: Prior to the commencement of any work under this Agreement, the Cooperating Entity shall have executed and delivered to TNC a Disclosure Form regarding potential conflicts of interest, in a form provided to the Cooperating Entity by TNC.

-If any material misrepresentation in the Disclosure Form is discovered during the term hereof, TNC may elect to declare this Agreement null and void and any payments hereunder not yet expended shall be promptly returned to TNC.
+In addition, it is understood that TNC shall have no obligation to provide funding under this Agreement beyond the Expiration Date. - T. CONFLICTS OF INTEREST: Prior to the commencement of any work under this Agreement, the Cooperating Entity shall have executed and delivered to TNC a Conflict Inquiry Form regarding potential conflicts of interest, in a form provided to the Cooperating Entity by TNC.
+If any material misrepresentation in the Conflict Inquiry Form is discovered during the term hereof, TNC may elect to declare this Agreement null and void and any payments hereunder not yet expended shall be promptly returned to TNC.